Uberi/moz-crash-rate-aggregates/README.md

 * `activity_date` is the date pings were generated on the client for a particular aggregate.
     * For example, `select sum(stats['usage_hours']) from crash_aggregates where activity_date = '2016-03-15'` will give the total number of user hours represented by pings generated on March 15, 2016.
     * This can be several days before the pings are actually submitted, so it will always be before or on its corresponding `submission_date`.
-    * Therefore, queries that are sensitive to when measurements were taken on the client should prefer this field over `submission_date`
+    * Therefore, queries that are sensitive to when measurements were taken on the client should prefer this field over `submission_date`.
 * `dimensions` is a map of all the other dimensions that we currently care about.
 These fields include:
     * `dimensions['build_version']` is the program version, like `46.0a1`.
     * `dimensions['build_date']` is the YYYYMMDDhhmmss timestamp the program was built, like `20160123180541`.
 This is also known as the "build ID" or "buildid".